SimonPop/lanterns/content/genomic-fundational-models.md

 ### Zero-Shot learning

 However, it is possible to use a foundation model without even specializing it.
 These techniques are called zero-shot learning.
-This is the case, for example, when a variation hazard score (SNV) is extracted directly from the various MLM task predictions (Benegas, Batra, and Song 2023).
+This is the case, for example, when a variation hazard score (SNV) is extracted directly from the various MLM task predictions like the Genomic Pre-trained Network score from [(Benegas, Batra, and Song 2023)](https://www.biorxiv.org/content/10.1101/2022.08.22.504706v2).

 <illustration du gene score>